-In LIS 9732/9832 "Language and Computer Technologies for Libraries and Beyond", we critically evaluate natural language technologies and envisage their creative applications in library settings and digital media at large.
+This coming winter 2016, in LIS 9732/9832 "Language and Computer Technologies for Libraries and Beyond", we will critically evaluate natural language technologies and envisage their creative applications in library settings and digital media at large.
 (No computer programming background required.
 No linguistic background required.)
-Next time taught: 2014/2015 academic year.

 My general interests are in Natural Language Processing (NLP) and Information Retrieval.
 NLP is a field that studies how computers can be used to analyze and represent human languages in order to facilitate human-computer communications, be it search, retrieval, or dialogue.
 My focus is on subtle but discernible properties of written text including writer's certainty about what is said, writer's emotions, opinions, and biases.
 I am modeling credibility assessment factors and investigating the feasibility of their automation with NLP techniques.
 My latest effort is in understanding the phenomenon of deception and its types, and in creating an ontology of deceptive cues for deception detection techniques.
 These different strands of research can also be classified as studying Human Information Behavior within LIS.
 If you are a student who is interested in and would like to study any of the above topics, please contact me.